domapic/domapic-base/README.md

 You can add your own custom configuration options.
 They will be seteable from command line execution, displayed in help and validated as the rest of options.
 Use `customConfig` parameter to define them.

-[Yargs](https://www.npmjs.com/package/yargs) is used as underlayer to manage options, so you can read its documentation for more details about how to define them:
+[Yargs][yargs-url] is used as underlayer to manage options, so you can read its documentation for more details about how to define them:

 ```js
 // Usage of customConfig parameter